The Best Seven Dogs That Look Like Wolves

 Like A Wolf

-Seven Dog Breeds With Wolflike Markings But Mild Temperaments
+These Seven Dog Breeds Have Wolflike Markings But Predictable Temperaments

 While it is possible to get a wolf or wolf hybrid (some hybrid breeds, such as the lupo italiano, Czechoslovakian wolfdog, and Kunming wolf dog, have actually been crossed with wolves for generations), doing so is not recommended.
 There are a lot of problems with keeping wolves and wolf hybrids in a household.
 Some become difficult to deal with as they become older, some cannot be trusted with kids and small animals, and some are even illegal to own in certain cities and other areas.